jimas14/current-zone/README.md

 ## How It Works

-Current zone is determined by the player's current x/y coordinates against a long list of WorldArea bounding boxes that make up the named zones/areas in Gielinor.
+Zone is determined by the player's current x/y coordinates against a long list of WorldArea bounding boxes that make up the named zones/areas in Gielinor.

-Huge shout out to [Explv's Map](https://explv.github.io/), which out-of-the-box offers a way to create a series of bounding boxes and get a list of WorldAreas.

 ## Contributing